thefrontside/microstates/README.md

 // => '62.9921 inches'
 ```

-# Custom Transitions
+# Transitions

-You can define custom transitions on custom types.
-Inside of custom transitions, you have access to
+You can define transitions on custom types.
+Inside of transitions, you have access to
-current state and ability to transition local state using `this()` function.
-You probably never seen
+current state and transition local state.
-`this()` before.
-Think about it as a function that returns a microstate for the current node.
-It is
-actually a microstate constructor that is bound to custom transitions.

 ```js
 class Person {